Four major courses and research areas

 - Design and Integration

-Kikuo Fujita (Professor), Yutaka Nomaguchi (Associate Professor), Kentaro Yaji (Assistant Professor)
+Kikuo Fujita (Professor), Yutaka Nomaguchi (Associate Professor), Kentaro Yaji (Associate Professor)

 Toward innovative products and services, this laboratory is in charge of research and education of design theories, design methodologies, and computer-aided design technologies for realizing their comprehensive and systematic design processes.
 Specific research themes include of design concept exploration with language processing deep learning, topology optimization with deep generative model and multi-fidelity analysis, model-based design of system-of-systems, integrative design of product family and supply chain, knowledge management for model-based systems design, and design process planning.